 Look To The Ocean

-As a Hawaiian native, VERSED President Melanie Bender has always turned to the ocean for her beauty needs, even at a young age.
+Being born in Hawai’i, VERSED President Melanie Bender has always turned to the ocean for her beauty needs, even at a young age.
 "As I entered my teens and began to explore what felt beautiful to me, the beach was it," she confessed.
 "I found an ocean swim to be a natural clarifying treatment.
 The salty air gave my fine hair volume and texture.
 For my prom, instead of going to a salon to get my hair done, I spent the day at the beach with my date, letting the naturally salty air do what it does best.
 I felt relaxed and like my most beautiful self — the $0 price tag didn't hurt, either."

 Hawaiian founder of Honua Skincare Kapua Browning also experienced the healing powers of the ocean early on in life and it eventually inspired her beauty line.
 "Our ‘Ohana had been forced to move away from Hawaii about six years ago and the stress of it took a toll on my skin," she reminisced.
 "I had luckily never had acneic skin growing up, but was suddenly experiencing terrible acne breakouts.
 I planned a trip to go home to visit my parents and remember telling myself I needed to get into the ocean as soon as I landed to start the healing process of my skin and soul.
 Sure enough, after two to three days of spending time in the ocean, my acne began to clear.
 This memory also inspired the creation of Pa’akai Cleansing Cream."